Taiwan

 Candidate Profile

-Graduating seniors, recent graduates, and master’s degree candidates/graduates are eligible who are willing to assist local English teachers (as co-teachers) mainly in elementary schools, junior high schools, or a few high schools and universities, but some may also teach independently.
+Graduating seniors, recent graduates, and master’s degree candidates/graduates are eligible who are willing to assist local English teachers (as co-teachers) mainly in elementary schools and junior high schools, but some may also teach independently.
 Candidates must be fluent English-speakers and need to be adaptable, flexible, independent, and enjoy working with young students.
 Teaching experience or experience working with young students is preferred, but not required.

 ALL MAJORS: Applicants from all majors are encouraged to apply.
 Education majors are especially appropriate.